FloroBalzer/Synth-Project/report.md

 | displayUpdateTask | Thread       | 100ms                                         | 100                              | 16.743                      | 16.74               |
 | decodeTask        | Thread       | When a message is added to the incoming queue | 25.2 for 36 executions           | 0.016                       | 2.28                |

+This table outlines the thread initation and execution times and uses these values to calculate the CPU Utilisation.
+As seen from the table the most demanding task is SampleISR as it has to operate at a much higher frequency.
+DisplayUpdateTask also has a conisderable contribution to the demand of the CPU as it has to generate every pixel.
+All the other tasks have a negligible demand on the CPU.

 ## Shared Data Structures
 ___